-- 17.5 The Cottesloe school have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-These systems are regularly monitored. - 17.6 The Cottesloe School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.7 We have a 'SEE IT, HEAR IT, TAKE IT' policy in regard to mobile phone use in school.
-This is included with the school's Behaviour for Learning policy.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 17.8 Visitors to our school are respectfully requested to turn all mobile devices off.
-This is a safeguarding measure for our students. - 17.9 Staff's use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.10 All staff receive awareness training in order to understand the risks children are exposed to on induction and at least once per academic year.
+- 19.5 The Cottesloe School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews. - 19.6 The Cottesloe School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 19.7 We have a 'SEE IT, HEAR IT, TAKE IT' policy in regard to mobile phone use in school.
+This is included with the school's Behaviour for Learning/Mobile Phone policy.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 19.8 Visitors to our school are respectfully requested to turn all mobile devices off.
+This is a safeguarding measure for our students. - 19.9 Staff's use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 19.10 All staff receive awareness training in order to understand the risks children are exposed to on induction and at least once per academic year. - 19.11 All staff have an understanding of expectations roles and responsibilities with regards to the online filtering and monitoring processes.

-18 Sending nude or semi-nude images
+20 Sending nude or semi-nude images

-Sending nude images or semi-nude images is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
+20.1 Sending nude images or semi-nude images is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
 It is accepted that children experiment and challenge boundaries and therefore the risks associated with 'online' activity can never be completely eliminated.
 Further advice and guidance can be found using the link below: